Periodic Shadowing for Set-Valued Maps: A Construction via Isometric Involutions

-To establish (2), suppose $\{x_n\}$ is periodic with period $k$.
-Since $R$ is an involution and $f$ is periodic, the constructed $\delta$--pseudo-orbit $\{y_n\}$ is also periodic.
-By the periodic shadowing property of $f$, there exists a periodic orbit of $f$ shadowing $\{y_n\}$, which directly implies that the corresponding orbit $\{w_n\}$ of $F$ is periodic.
+Assertion (2) follows similarly.
+Given a periodic $\delta$-pseudo-orbit of $F$, the above construction produces a periodic $\delta$-pseudo-orbit of $f$.
+By periodic shadowing, there exists a periodic orbit of $f$ shadowing it, which induces a periodic orbit of $F$.